bevyengine/bevy-website/content/news/2024-02-17-bevy-0.13/index.md

     ImageScaleMode::Sliced(TextureSlicer {
         // The image borders are 20 pixels in every direction
         border: BorderRect::square(20.0),
-        // we don't stretch the coners more than their actual size (20px)
+        // we don't stretch the corners more than their actual size (20px)
         max_corner_scale: 1.0,
         ..default()
     }),